Stay in the know

 Reason #3: Post-crisis, an ESN creates a more efficient feedback loop

 Just because the emergency has been resolved or the crisis has passed doesn’t mean the learnings or sharing of information should stop.
 If we don’t learn from the bad things that happen, then we’re doomed to repeat them.
 This is where feedback is critical.

 Once the disaster or crisis has ended (or is close to ending), it’s important that all teams across all of the restaurant units share key strengths, weaknesses and lessons learned with each other.
-This will serve to improve the way help is provided and speed up the resolution in future instances.
+Doing this on internal communication mobile apps will serve to improve the way help is provided and speed up the resolution in future instances.
 And if all of these learnings are shared to the relevant groups on an enterprise social network, then it’s a win-win for all.